simhaonline/mmv/README.md

 same server.
 It also sets up a tor hidden service by default so that one can fetch email from public WiFi anonymously.

-WARNING: The script is still in development and liable to drastic changes with no backwards compatibility.

 ## Prerequisites

 The script automates as much as possible but there is one thing out of